Transition - New Parents

 In June, all Year 6 pupils join us for a day.
 The pupils will be able to experience what a full day in the school is like and attend a wide range of lessons.

-Drama workshops are created to support every child’s transition from Primary into Secondary School, this year’s workshops are themed around our summer production ‘Little Shop of Horrors’ where participants will have the opportunity to develop their performance skills whilst developing self-confidence.
-Assisted by some of the main cast, students will take part in various drama based activities including drama games, a question and answer session and meet the famous ‘Audrey II’ all of which will hopefully smooth their transition in the Autumn term.
+Drama workshops are created to support every child’s transition from Primary into Secondary School, where participants will have the opportunity to develop their performance skills whilst developing self-confidence.
+Assisted by some of the older pupils, students will take part in various drama based activities including drama games, a question and answer session, all of which will hopefully smooth their transition in the Autumn term.

 Peer Support makes a valuable contribution to our students’ experiences and to the ethos of the school.
 These 6th Formers, our oldest and most responsible students, provide younger pupils with an initial, accessible point of contact from which to seek information, support and build life skills in a language and manner that is both familiar and acceptable.
 This work is constantly developing at Ysgol Friars and is a valued part of the transition process.